Home » Drunk Driving Statistics

 The key to preventing drunk driving is to plan and make responsible choices.
 Leave your car at home if there is a chance you will be drinking, and don’t pressure friends to drink if they don’t want to.

-Remember to appreciate and support the designated driver – they are helping to keep everyone safe.
+Remember to appreciate and support the designated driver – they are helping to keep everyone safe, and drunk driving statistics down.